DevRGT/hassio-addons/serveo/README.md

 `server` - in case you are using Your own serveo instance, put it's hostname here

+`private_key` - if you're using your own custom domain, then you need to supply a private key (as per the docs).
+Paste the literal key in here (string in form of: "-----BEGIN RSA PRIVATE KEY-----\nXXXXXXXXXXXXX\nXXXXXXXXXXXXX\n-----END RSA PRIVATE KEY-----"), and the file will be generated at runtime.

 `alias_1` - subdomain of your choosing, for example to differentiate access to camera, home-assistant or router, ...

 `ip_or_hostname_1` - local IP on your network, for example to access to a camera or manage your router (default localhost)